 They provide a place online for those interested in learning more about living a vegan, gluten-free and healthy lifestyle.
 Their blogs, downloads, and recipes all focus on helping their readers become more intentional about how they are feeding their minds, bodies and impacting the planet.

 They have many antiques reupholstered with current patterns to give them a modern twist.
-This allows their customers to achieve a look for their home that is completely unique while also being a "green" alternative to buying something completely new.
+This allows their customers to achieve a look for their home that is unique while also being a "green" alternative to buying something entirely new.

 The USP of each of these businesses may not appeal to the masses, but they aren't trying to.
 The right customer for them is a repeat customer who appreciates what makes them different.